nilspeder/IM906/README.md

  2. Run graphs.R files (some parts won't work because of the RStudio MySQL DB connector dependency)
  3. Run Data Manipulation Code
- 4. Run Train & Test Code (you will need to make some edits if you don't have NVIDIA CUDA installed)
+ 4. Run Train & Test Code (you may need to make some edits if you don't have NVIDIA CUDA installed)

 Graphs
 ------------